Resources Germany Related

 MdASdA

 Modell des Amtes 'Schönheit der Arbeit' (dubbed MdASdA) is a pre-war mark used in Nazi Germany.
-Correctly translated in context it means "model approved by the office for pleasant work"; the mark was a seal of approval presented by an organization which officially was dedicated to increase ergonomics and industrial safety.
-The office itself was a branch of the Kraft durch Freude (KdF) organization which in turn was part of the Deutschen Arbeitsfront (DAF) under direct control of Reichorganisationsleiter Robert Ley.
+Correctly translated in context it means "model approved by the office for pleasant work"; it was a seal of approval from an organisation officially dedicated to improving ergonomics and safety at work.
+This office was a branch of the Kraft durch Freude (KdF) organization which in turn was part of the Deutschen Arbeitsfront (DAF) under direct control of Reichorganisationsleiter Robert Ley.

 Amt 'Schönheit der Arbeit'

-When the National Socialists came to power in May 1933 they immediately prohibited and disbanded all normal workers unions and parties, leaving only the Deutsche Arbeitsfront (DAF) as new head organization which included representatives from former workers unions as well as the employees associations.
-Its main representatives where the only remaining union, the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP) as well as the Kraft durch Freude (KdF) organization which included the Amt für Schönheit der Arbeit.
+When the National Socialists (the "Nazis") came to power in May 1933, they immediately banned and disbanded all normal workers' unions and parties, leaving only the Deutsche Arbeitsfront (DAF) as the new umbrella organisation, which included representatives of the former workers' unions and workers' associations.
+Its main representatives were the only remaining trade union, the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP), and the organisation Kraft durch Freude (KdF), which included the Amt für Schönheit der Arbeit.

-However that was only the software side of the whole idea and concentrated more on the private life of all employees and their families, including even the marketing of a KdF-Wagen, a simple automobile developed by Ferdinand Porsche which (nearly) all workers could afford.
-For this, an own production company was established in 1937, it's name representing exactly what it should produce : a car for the people, hence Volkswagen.
-And yes, the KdF-Wagen later evolved into what should become the first VW Beetle.
+However, this was only the one side of the whole idea, which focused more on the private lives of all employees and their families, including the marketing of a "KdF-Wagen", a simple car designed by Ferdinand Porsche that (almost) all workers could afford.
+In 1937, a separate production company was set up for this purpose, and its name reflected exactly what it was to produce: a car for the people, hence "Volkswagen".
+And yes, the KdF car would go on to become the original VW Beetle.

-The construction of company (apartment) houses as well as cultural and entertainment facilities on the other hand was nothing more than a simple way to bind workers to their employers and at the same time create a surrounding that could easily be controlled.
-Factory canteens not only allowed the workers to return to work much faster, as they did not have to go home during breaks, but also allowed to employ many of the wives as they would not have to be at home doing the cooking.
-All that not only undermined typical socialistic activities but also allowed the deployment of a certain number of specialized informers, making the whole act of total control far easier.
+On the other hand, the building of company (apartment) houses and cultural and entertainment facilities was nothing more than an easy way to bind workers to their employers and to create an environment that was easy to control.
+Factory canteens not only allowed workers to return to work much faster, as they did not have to go home during breaks, but also allowed many wives to be employed, as they did not have to be at home cooking.
+All of this not only undermined typical socialist activities, but also allowed the use of a certain number of specialised informers, making the whole act of total control much easier.

-Between 1933 and the closure of the office in mid-1939, the total proceedings swallowed approximately 200 million Reichsmark which had to be provided by the companies themselves, a relatively small amount compared to the great increase in efficiency and safety.
+Between 1933 and the closure of the office in mid-1939, the entire procedure cost around 200 million Reichsmark, which had to be provided by the companies themselves - a relatively small amount compared to the huge increase in efficiency and safety.

-Many people incorrectly refer to the MdASdA mark (explained above) as "RAD mark" and I believe that this must be the result on a translation error.
+Many people incorrectly refer to the MdASdA mark as "RAD mark" due to an translation error.
 In the context of the Nazi period, "RAD" is the short form of Reichsarbeitsdienst.
-The general German term for a cogwheel is Zahnrad, often simply shortened to Rad ('wheel') when referred to in a descriptive context.
-Many German sources refer to the MdASdA mark as "Radmarke" ('wheel mark') instead of "Zahnradmarke" ('cogwheel mark'), hence I can only assume that somebody came to the incorrect conclusion that the descriptive term "Rad" was equal to the "RAD" abbreviation.
-Again: the office providing the MdASdA mark was a sub-division of the Kraft durch Freude (KdF) and therefore controlled by Reichorganisationsleiter Robert Ley, whilst the Reichsarbeitsdienst was a sub-division of the Ministry of Labour and controlled by Reichsarbeitsführer Konstantin Hierl.
+The general German term for a cogwheel is Zahnrad, often simply shortened to Rad ("wheel") when referred to in a descriptive context.
+Many German sources refer to the MdASdA mark as "Radmarke" ("wheel mark") instead of "Zahnradmarke" ("cogwheel mark"), hence I can only assume that somebody came to the incorrect conclusion that the descriptive term "Rad" was equal to the "RAD" abbreviation.
+Again: the office providing the MdASdA mark was a sub-division of the Kraft durch Freude (KdF) and therefore controlled by Reichorganisationsleiter Robert Ley, whilst the Reichsarbeitsdienst (RAD) was a sub-division of the Ministry of Labour and controlled by Reichsarbeitsführer Konstantin Hierl.
 Hence the MdASdA mark has absolutely nothing to do with the Reichsarbeitsdienst as both belonged to completely different head organizations.

 [ back to top ]